Frequently Asked Questions

 When you apply to register, your file is assessed to determine if the exam is needed.
 (An example would be someone who has not been registered to practice in a recognized jurisdiction for the past three years).

-• maintain an up-to-date profile with your name, employer, and contact information
+• Maintain an up-to-date registrant profile with your name, employer, and contact information

-RSWs on the provisional registry are typically new to regulated social work practice and should not provide practice supervision until they have more experience and are on the general registry.
+RSWs on the provisional registry are generally new to regulated social work practice.
+Provisional RSWs are required to work with supervision and should not provide practice supervision until they have more experience and are on the general registry.
+Provisional RSWs should not be in private practice.

 Supervised practice hours are completed after registration, while you are registered on the provisional registry.
 They are not completed before registration.